SabrinaNebulae/lrl-beta-app/README.md

-# LRL APP - Centralized Portal with Laravel & Keycloak SSO
+# LRL APP - Centralized Portal with Laravel, React & Keycloak SSO

-This project is a **centralized portal application** built with **Laravel 12**, designed to provide a seamless and secure entry point for both **end users** and **administrators**.
+This project is a **centralized portal application** built with **Laravel 12 & React19**, designed to provide a seamless and secure entry point for both **end users** and **administrators**.

 - 🌐 **Front Office (Users)**
+      - Build on React19
-    - Authentication via **Keycloak SSO (OIDC)**
+      - (V2) Authentication via **Keycloak SSO (OIDC)**
       - Unified dashboard to access external applications (cloud storage, mailing tools, file sharing, etc.)
       - Role-based access control synced from Keycloak
 - 🛠 **Back Office (Admins)**
     - Authentication handled **locally in Laravel** (separate from Keycloak)
     - Built with **FilamentPHP** for a modern and intuitive admin panel